hvopen/hvopen-website/README.md

 ========================

 Jekyll content is based on `collections`, which are markdown formatted documents with some additional metadata.
-For HVOpen we have the following content types:
+For HV Open we have the following content types:

 * _events - all events (use `type` field to distinguish between